piero-ranalli/cdfs-extract/README.md

 calculated along with spectra.

-The spectra and responses can be summed with a companion program (cdfs-sumspectra.pl), available on request (see "Author" at the end of this document).
+The spectra and responses can be summed with a companion program (cdfs-sumspectra.pl), available as part of this distribution.
+(See its documentation with ./cdfs-sumspectra.pl --help).

 A listing of all options, and a detailed discussion of the steps to prepare the input files and run the program is in the following.